Life in the White River Lessons

 Mayfly nymph

-#LifeInTheWhiteRiver continues this week with the Mayfly Nymph.
-These are slender, soft-bodied, and have a series of leaflike or feathery external gills attached along the sides or on the top rear portion of the abdomen.
+#LifeInTheWhiteRiver- Mayfly Nymph.
+These aquatic insects are slender, soft-bodied, and have a series of leaflike or feathery external gills attached along the sides or on the top rear portion of the abdomen.

 At-home activity for the kids: Spell M-A-Y-F-L-Y with an ABC scavenger hunt!
-Find items in your home that start with each letter in Mayfly.
+Find items in your home that start with each of the letters in “MAYFLY”.

 Caddisfly Larvae

-#LifeInTheWhiteRiver continues to thrive with the Caddisfly Larvae.
+#LifeInTheWhiteRiver- Caddisfly Larvae.
 One of the most interesting characteristics of the caddisfly is the ornate and highly intricate protective cases they build as larvae.
-Different species of caddisfly tend to use different materials for their protective cases making for a diverse array of cases.
+Different species of caddisfly tend to use different materials for their protective cases making a diverse array of cases.

-At-home activity for the kids: Using an empty toilet paper roll along with natural materials and recyclables create a Caddisfly Larvae case of your own!
+At-home activity for the kids: Using an empty toilet paper roll and natural materials and recyclables, create a Caddisfly Larvae case of your own!

 Dragonfly Larva

-#LifeInTheWhiteRiver wouldn’t be the same without Dragonfly Larva.
+#LifeInTheWhiteRiver- Dragonfly Larvae.
 These larvae have mouthparts that extend out like an arm to catch prey.
-Dragonfly larvae have a cavity in their abdomen called a brachial chamber that helps them breathe and can also function as a jet propulsion mechanism to help them escape from predators.
+Dragonfly larvae have a cavity in their abdomen called a branchial chamber that helps them breathe and can also function as a jet propulsion mechanism to help them escape from predators.

 Black Fly Larva

-#LifeInTheWhiteRiver continues this week with the Black Fly Larvae.
-They have a disk at the end of their abdomen to anchor the larvae to a surface.
-Their antennas are used like nets to catch food suspended in water.
+#LifeInTheWhiteRiver- Black Fly Larvae.
+These fly larvae have a disk at the end of their abdomen to help them anchor to a surface, and their antennas are used like nets to catch food suspended in water.
 The number of generations completed in one year varies among black fly larvae, with some having only one generation, but most species complete several generations per year!

 At-home activity for the kids: Create a family tree!
 How many generations is in your family tree?